alisw/alibuild/docs/reference.markdown

     will make sure that `IgProf` is only built on platforms whose name does not begin with `osx`.
-  - `build_requires`: currently behaves just like `requires` with the exception that packages in this list are not included in the dependency graph produced by alideps.
+  - `build_requires`: a list of build-time dependencies for the package.
+Like `requires`, these packages will be built before the current package is built.

+    Packages in this list are marked specially in the dependency graph produced by `aliDeps`.
+Other tools treat these packages differently from `requires`: for instance, RPMs produced for a package won't depend on its `build_requires`, and `alibuild-generate-module` won't pull in build requirements' modulefiles.
   - `force_rebuild`: set it to `true` to force re-running the build recipe every time you invoke alibuild on it.
   - `prefer_system_check`: a script which is used to determine whether or not the system equivalent of the package can be used.
 See also `prefer_system`.
-If the `--no-system` option is specified, our own version of the tool is used.
-Shell exit code is used to steer the build: if the check returns 0, the system package is used and the recipe is not run.
+If the `--no-system` option is specified, this key is not checked.
+The shell exit code is used to steer the build: if the check returns 0, the system package is used and the recipe is not run.
 If it returns non-zero, our own version of the package is built through the recipe.
   - `prefer_system`: a regular expression for architectures which should use the `prefer_system_check` by default to determine if the system version of the tool can be used.
 When the rule matches, the result of `prefer_system_check` determines whether to build the recipe.
 When the rule does not match, the check is skipped and the recipe is run.
 Using the switch `--always-prefer-system` runs the check always (even when the regular